CoMoS-SA/climaterepo/aggregation/README.txt

 - daily
 	|-- get_era5_hourly.py ------> to retrieve the hourly data on temperature and precipitation from ERA5
 	|-- from_hourly_to_daily.py -> to aggregate the hourly grids and obtain daily values
-	'-- era5.aggregate.R ---> to compute the temperature and precipitation time series for countries and regions
+	'-- era5.aggregate.R ---> to compute the daily temperature and precipitation time series for countries and regions

 - AUXIL.R ---> to load the weights of the grids and the administrative boundaries
 - CRU.R -----> to compute the climate data using the CRU data source (monthly)